CarterStevens1/ForEverythingElectric/README.md

 # ForEverythingElectric

-Website for a small business
+Website for a small business.

 Small electrical company who wants a page for contact and advertisment